Screened topological plasmons in graphene plasmonic crystals: Quantization of plasmon excitations

 where $\delta(z)$ represents the Dirac delta function.
 Due to translational invariance along the $x$ and $y$ directions, the mode decomposition of the vector potential can be expressed as

 where $S$ is the area of the graphene sheet, $\boldsymbol{x}\in \mathbb{R}^2$ a position vector in the graphene plane, and we have expanded the label $p= (\boldsymbol{q},\lambda)$ to contain a momentum label $\boldsymbol{q}=(q_x,q_y)$ and polarization $\lambda$.
 The plasmon mode functions and dispersion relation can be obtained by looking for $p$-polarized solutions of the electric field of the generalized eigenvalue equation~\eqref{eq:NonLinearEigenvalueEq}, together with Eq.~\eqref{eq:DielectricFunction} and appropriate boundary conditions, that are well known in the literature~\cite{mirandaTopologyOnedimensionalPlasmonic2024}.
-Assuming a quasistatic approximation for the plasmon dispersion and denoting $q=|\boldsymbol{q}|$, we can approximate the dispersion relation for the GSP polaritons in the presence of a perfect metallic mirror as
+Assuming a quasi-static approximation $c \rightarrow\infty$ for the plasmon dispersion, and denoting $q=|\boldsymbol{q}|$, we may write the dispersion relation for screened graphene plasmons as

+In the presence of losses, the frequency of the plasmons is, generally, complex $\omega = \omega'+i\omega''$.
+However, typical values for the relaxation rate in graphene are quite small, on the order $\Gamma\approx4\,\mathrm{meV}$, such that we may consider that their effect on the dispersion is quite small $\omega''\ll\omega'$.
+With these considerations, the dispersion in Eq.~\eqref{eq:DispersionRelation} can be solved as

+In the remainder of the discussion, we will neglect the contributions of losses, as they simply introduce a constant decay of the plasmon modes.
 For small graphene--metal separation $qd\ll1$, the dispersion relation is linear, $\omega_q\propto q$, which exponentially tends to a square--root regime $\omega_q \propto \sqrt{q}$ as this distance increases.
 The mode functions take the following form

 Since the mode functions depend only on $z$, the effective volume in Eq.~\eqref{eq:EffectiveVolume} becomes a normalizing length $L_{\mathrm{eff},q}$ given by